stefanradev93/BayesFlow/README.md

 # BayesFlow

-Welcome to our BayesFlow library for amortized simulation-based Bayesian inference.
+Welcome to our BayesFlow library for efficient simulation-based Bayesian workflows!
+Our library enables users to create specialized neural networks for *amortized Bayesian inference*, which repays users with rapid and fully Bayesian parameter estimation or model comparison after a simulation-based training phase.

 For starters, check out some or our walk-through notebooks: